Robert Guerrero gets a victory against tougher than expected foe. Could a Manny Pacquiao fight be in his future?

 The fight had been discussed in the past, but the major hurtle was always the promotional situation between Goldenboy and Top Rank promotions.
 With the cold war now starting to thaw with Richard Schaefer’s departure, a fight between Guerrero and Pacquiao could happen this fall, and it would certainly be an interesting fight that could have fight of the year potential.
 Robert Guerrero is back and his return has made one of the best divisions even better and more interesting.

-2 Responses to "Robert Guerrero gets a victory against tougher than expected foe.
-Could a Manny Pacquiao fight be in his future?"
+2 thoughts on “Robert Guerrero gets a victory against tougher than expected foe.
+Could a Manny Pacquiao fight be in his future?

 If the fellow from Japan could beat him up as well as he did then Pacquiao would most likely mutilate the guy .